Get yourself out of debt – Simple guide to financial independence

 Common targets:

-1. Change frequency of expenses – can your hair last another week between haircuts?
+1. Change the frequency of expenses – can your hair last another week between haircuts?
 Beware of doing this for safety items like new tyres.

 Relocate your debt